 Museum of Aeronautical Sciences

 From the airport

-Airport Museum Shuttle buses depart from Narita Airport Terminal 1 (first floor, bus stop 30) and Terminal 2 (third floor, bus stop 5) for the museum.
-The trip takes 15-20 minutes, costs 210 yen, and there are only five departures per day.
+Airport Museum Shuttle buses depart from Narita Airport Terminal 2 (first floor, bus stop 13) for the museum.
+The trip takes 15-20 minutes, costs 300 yen, and there are four departures per day.
 Alternatively, there are almost hourly JR buses bound for Narita Station from Terminal 1 (first floor, bus stop 30) and Terminal 2 (first floor, bus stop 28-C) that stop at the Museum of Aeronautical Sciences along the way (about 15-20 minutes, 210 yen one way).

 From the city center

 Only the Sakura no Yama Observation Area is served by public transport.
-Some of the JR buses that operate between Narita Station, the Museum of Aeronautical Sciences and Narita Aiport (one every 1-2 hours) stop at Sakura no Yama along the way (about 15 minutes, 360 yen from Narita Station or 30 minutes from Narita Airport).
+Some of the JR buses that operate between Narita Station, the Museum of Aeronautical Sciences and Narita Aiport (one every 1-2 hours) stop at Sakura no Yama along the way (about 15 minutes, 360 yen from Narita Station or 30 minutes, 560 yen from Narita Airport).
 Alternatively, the observation areas can be accessed by car or taxi.
-By taxi, it costs about 2400 yen to get from the airport to the Sakura no Oka Observation Area and about 1200 yen to get to the Sakura no Yama Observation Area.
+By taxi, it costs about 2400 yen to get from the airport to the Sakura no Oka Observation Area and about 1500 yen to get to the Sakura no Yama Observation Area.